deanWombourne/node-diawi/README.md

 ```

 The output of that should tell you how to pass optional arguments (i.e. `-p passw0rd` will password protect the uploaded app).
 The end goal (still a way off)
-is to support the full list of optinal parameters.
+is to support the full list of optional parameters.
 See `--help` to see what's currently supported.

 Description
 --